idekerlab/G2PT/README.md

    * _--sys2env_ : determines whether model will do Sys2Env propagation
    * _--env2sys_ : determines whether model will do Env2Sys propagation
    * _--sys2gene_ : determines whether model will do Gene2Sys propagation
+2. Translation option:
+   * _--sys2pheno_ : Updated system embeddings are used to predict phenotype
+   * _--gene2pheno_ : Updated gene embeddings are used to predict phenotype
+   * _--snp2pheno_ : SNP embeddings are used to predict phenotype
-2. Model parameter:
+3. Model parameter:
    * _--hiddens-dims_: embedding and hierarchical transformer dimension size
-3. Training parameters:
+4. Training parameters:
    * _--epochs_ : the number of epoch to run during the training phase.
 The default is set to 256.
-   * _--val-step_: Validation step to measure performance on validation dataset during training
+   * _--val-step_: Validation step
    * _--batch-size_ : the size of each batch to process at a time.
 The default is set to 5000.
 You may increase this number to speed up the training process within the memory capacity
-   * _--z-weight_ : for the continuous phenotype, with high `z-weight` will be more sampled
+   * _--z-weight_ : for the continuous phenotype, with high `z_weight` will be more sampled
    * _--dropout_: dropout option.
 Default is set 0.2
    * _--lr_ : Learning rate.
 Default is set 0.001.
    * _--wd_ : Weight decay.
 Default is set 0.001.
-4. GPU option:
+5. GPU option:
    * Single GPU option
      * _--cuda_ : the ID of GPU unit that you want to use for the model training.
 The default setting is to use GPU 0.